 We love the retro look of tough-yet-soft ticking.
-It can stand up to those kitchen stains and spills.
+It really stands up to kitchen stains and spills.
 Our half apron design is beginner-friendly and fun to sew.
 Great for cooking your own family favorites or make one as gift.

 These bunnies are ready to hop-to-it and help with your dish drying.
 Download our free appliqué templates to make one towel, the full set of three…. or more!
 As you know, bunnies have many friends and relations.

-It’s a utilitarian, get-down-to-business style that works well for women, men, even kids.
-You’ll love the tough riveted canvas, zippered pocket, and a cool slide buckle belt that cinches in place at waist or hip level.
+Their utilitarian, get-down-to-business style works well for women, men, even kids.
+You’ll love the tough riveted canvas, zippered pocket, and a cool slide buckle belt to cinch in place at waist or hip level.

 If cooking makes you happy, you definitely need this happy little apron.
 There are three tiers of ruffles in a shorter, sassier style plus an extra flounce across the bodice.
 An easy-to-assemble pattern is included.

 If a full-coverage apron feels like too much, switch to a lightweight half apron for casual cooking and serving.
-This earns our Sewing Survival Emblem as a beginner-friendly project that takes just a couple yards of fabric and can be finished in an afternoon.
+This beginner-friendly project takes just a couple yards of fabric and can be finished in an afternoon.